SDlearner-maker/Project_DigitalMediaDesignWorks/README.md

    1. Image recognition: Used Tensorflow, vgg16 model, numpy to recognise a batch of images.
    3. Style transfer: Used Tensorflow, vgg16 model, numpy to transfer the style components from one image and merge it into another image.
 3. Video Editing with python_demo:
 Used MoviePy module in Python for video editing.
-Took clips from a movie trailer and edited in different ways.
+Took clips from a series trailer and edited in different ways.
 Link to video: https://www.youtube.com/watch?v=sSQVKjD_3I0